 When the UE needs to apply URSP as specified in 3GPP TS 24.5xx [19], the UE shall consider all UE policy parts with URSP contents currently stored at the UE.

+When the UE needs to apply operator-defined access category definitions as specified in 3GPP TS 24.526 [19], the UE shall consider all UE policy parts with one or more operator-defined access category definitions currently stored at the UE.

 Editor's note: The reference to 3GPP TS 24.5xx needs to be replaced with a reference to the correct TS number for UE policies in 5GS once the TS number is allocated.

 ***** change *****